Nexus (Australian magazine): History

 The magazine was first formed in 1986 by Ramses H. Ayana as a quarterly publication covering human rights, the environment, alternative health, women's rights, New Age, Free Energy, alternative science and the paranormal.
 Co-founder of the magazine was Jenni Elf and both founders had previously worked on the independent Australian magazine Maggie's Farm.
 Nexus was purchased by Duncan Roads in 1990, continuing a long tradition of keeping alternative publications alive in Australia.
 Following the handover, the topics covered by Nexus were changed and it moved to a bi-monthly publication schedule.

 Criticism

 The magazine promotes far-right conspiracy theories and propaganda that is especially in line with American militias and their worldviews.

 Publication

-The magazine's headquarters are located in Maleny, Queensland, Australia.
+The magazine's headquarters are in Maleny, Queensland, Australia.
 It is published in Australia, New Zealand, the US, the UK, France, Italy, Germany, Poland, Greece, Serbia, Croatia, Romania, and Russia.
 Nexus has also been translated in Swedish, Korean and Japanese.

 In the US and in Italy, the magazine is published as Nexus New Times.
 In Greece, the magazine was first published as Nexus and, following a period of inactivity, as New Times Nexus.
 The Polish edition is published as Nexus.
 Nowe Czasy (Nexus.
 New Times.), A Swedish edition was published between 1998 and 2000 with the title NEXUS Nya Tider.